What is First-Party Data? How Can Marketers Use It?

 However, the landscape is shifting.
 Marketers need to evolve their tech and systems to adapt to this change.
 The clock is ticking, thanks to regulators and big tech companies.

-New data privacy laws like CCPA set off a chain of events leading tech giants like Apple and Google to introduce new privacy settings on iPhone and Android devices.
-You may have seen Apple’s advertisement about their new App Tracking Transparency feature:
+New data privacy laws like California Consumer Privacy Act (CCPA), General Data Protection Regulation (GDPR), and Canadian Anti-Spam Legislation (CASL) have set off a chain of events leading tech giants like Apple and Google to introduce new privacy settings on iPhone and Android devices.
+You may have seen Apple’s advertisement about their new App Tracking Transparency feature.

-While blocking third-party cookies has been delayed by Google to 2023, it is still important for marketers to have a plan for addressing this shift to the advertising landscape.
-No longer having access to this kind of third-party data will make companies prioritize their own first-party data if they want to analyze audience demographics, personalize messages and target niche segments.
+While blocking third-party cookies has been delayed by Google until 2024, it is still important for marketers to have a plan for addressing this shift in the advertising landscape.
+No longer having access to this kind of third-party data will force companies prioritize their own first-party data if they want to analyze audience demographics, personalize messages, and target niche segments.
+First-party data is data that is the most dependable, trustworthy source of information (especially coming from your CRM).
+Automation has taken a huge step in the world of digital marketing, and now is the time to understand that feeding automation with the correct signals will help you out in the long run.

 Second-Party Data